yokosogithub/GeoGit/doc/manpages/source/fetch.rst

 Fetches named heads or tags from one or more other repositories, along with the objects necessary to complete them.

-geogit fetch can fetch from either a single named repository, or from several repositories at once.
+This command can fetch from either a single named repository, or from several repositories at once.

 OPTIONS
 *******

 --all          			Fetch all remotes.

 -p, --prune    			After fetching, remove any remote-tracking branches which no longer exist on the remote.

+--depth <depth>			In the case of a shallow clone, it fetches history only up to the specified depth

+--fulldepth 			In the case of a shallow clone, fetch the full history from the repository.
+This will turn the repository into a full clone.

 SEE ALSO
 ********